My Role

 1. Lack of inspirational or instructional content for Jux's galleries and social channels.

-2. Site creation process too complex for the general consumer, requiring more knowledge and support.
+2. The site creation process is too complex for the general consumer, requiring more knowledge and support.

-4. Already a lot of significant competition in the space: Squarespace, WordPress, Shopify.
+4. There is already a lot of significant competition in the space: Squarespace, WordPress, and Shopify.

 Tools for Creation